 Tenofivir alafenamide is the replacement for TDF, the original tenofovir formulation.
 The drug does the same viral suppression as TDF.
 But studies have shown that it does not carry the same bone and renal damage side effects.
 It was approved by the FDA is 2016.

-Why should I file a Truvada Lawsuit?
+Can I file a Truvada Lawsuit?

 If you’ve suffered any life-altering injuries because of any drug, you have a legal path toward justice.
 Gilead hid, or understated the seriousness of the side effects of its drug while doing research on a safer drug in secret.
 The biomedical company then quietly patented the drug to keep other companies from offering TAF as an alternative.